 Media contact: Hopkins Forest Manager Drew Jones at (413) 597-4353 or [email protected]

-WILLIAMSTOWN, Mass., April 30, 2018—Hopkins Memorial Forest will host a spring wildflower and botany walk Sunday, May 6, from 11 a.m. to 12:30 p.m.
-The program will be led by Williams College Professor of Biology Henry Art, who has been studying the flora and history of Hopkins Forest throughout his career.
+WILLIAMSTOWN, Mass., April 30, 2019—Hopkins Memorial Forest will host a spring wildflower and botany walk Saturday, May 4, from 10 to 11:30 a.m.
+The program will be led by Williams College Professor of Biology Joan Edwards, who has been studying plants and pollination in Hopkins Forest for more than two decades.

-Early May is an especially good time to delve into the botanical wonders of the northern Berkshires.
-During this period many “spring ephemeral” wildflowers are in bloom; these species—which include bloodroot, trillium, trout lily, violets, and toothwort—flower early to take advantage of the abundant light that reaches the forest floor before the trees leaf out.
+Early May is an especially good time to delve into the botanical wonders of the Northern Berkshires.
+During this period many “spring ephemeral” wildflowers are in bloom; these species, which include bloodroot, trillium, trout lily, violets, and toothwort, flower early to take advantage of the abundant light that reaches the forest floor before the trees leaf out.
 By June many of these flowers and their foliage will have faded from view.
-This program will also give participants a chance to learn more about some of our other local wild plants—including trees and shrubs.
+This program will give participants a chance to learn more about other local wild plants as well, including trees and shrubs.

 For building locations on the Williams campus, please consult the map outside the driveway entrance to the Security Office located in Hopkins Hall on Main Street (Rte.
 2), next to the Thompson Memorial Chapel, or call the Office of Communications (413) 597-4277.
 The map can also be found on the web at www.williams.edu/map